aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 `POTCAR`.
 The atoms are always ordered in increasing atomic number.
 An abinit input file containing the input structure can be written by using the `.abin` extension.
 An elk input template can be written using the `.elk` extension.

 A simple cif file is generated if the `.cif` extension is used.
 If NOSYM (or NOSYMM) is used, the cif file is written without symmetry (i.e. in the P1 space group).
+The `.res` extension writes a SHELX file in res format.
+NOSYM/NOSYMM has the same meaning as in the cif output.

 A template input file for crystal14 (incomplete - no basis set specification) can be written with the extension `.d12`.
 The